Gustavo Yacamán

-Gustavo "El Tigrillo" (English: Ocelot) Yacamán Aristizabal (born February 25, 1991) is a Colombian racing driver from Santiago de Cali.
+Gustavo "El Tigrillo" (English: The Ocelot) Yacamán Aristizabal (born February 25, 1991) is a Colombian racing driver from Santiago de Cali who currently manages the USF Juniors series.
 Yacamán began his career in open-wheel racing, but switched to sports car endurance racing in 2012.
-He raced in the US until he joined G-Drive Racing in 2015, where he drove a Ligier in the WEC Championship and finished that season 3rd in the LMP2 class.
+He raced in the US until he joined G-Drive Racing in 2015, where he drove a Ligier in the WEC Championship and finished that season third in the LMP2 class.
 In 2016 Yacamán switched to a sprint format, driving for BMW Team Teo Martín in the International GT Open series.
 He finished runner-up for the 2016 Championship.

 Racing career

 Early career

 After winning the American Stars of Karting competition in 2005, he moved immediately to the Spanish Formula Three Championship for the 2006 season, a significant jump for a young driver.
-He finished 16th in the championship.
-He also competed in Master Junior Formula in Europe and finished 4th.
-The following year Yacamán captured his first win and finished 8th in Spanish Formula Three.
-In 2008, he captured another win and finished 9th in Spanish F3.
+He finished sixteenth in the championship.
+He also competed in Master Junior Formula in Europe and finished fourth.
+The following year Yacamán captured his first win and finished eighth in Spanish Formula Three.
+In 2008, he captured another win and finished ninth in Spanish F3.

 Indy Lights

 For 2009, he returned to the U.S. to race in the Firestone Indy Lights Series with Sam Schmidt Motorsports.
-He finished 12th in points with a best finish of 4th at the Milwaukee Mile.
+He finished twelfth in points with a best finish of fourth at the Milwaukee Mile.
 He returned to the series in 2010 with the rookie team Cape Motorsports with Wayne Taylor Racing.
-Yacamán improved to 10th in points and captured his first podium finish with a 3rd place at Toronto.
+Yacamán improved to tenth in points and captured his first podium finish with a third place at Toronto.
 He returned to the series in 2011 for a third season, this time with Team Moore Racing.
 He captured his first win late in the season at Baltimore and finished fourth in points.
 Yacamán achieved his first Indy Lights pole position at the 2012 Firestone Freedom 100.
 He finished the season third in points with two wins (at Detroit and Toronto) and three runner-up finishes.